On-Device Inference versus Wireless Streaming: Energy-Efficient Multi-Modal Deep Learning for Wearable Cardiovascular Patches: Related Work

 Recent literature has summarized developments in biosignal acquisition, telemonitoring, and the application of ML in wearable cardiovascular monitoring.
 Reviews have covered the use of wearables in heart failure management \cite{gautam2022artificial}, the integration of novel sensors and algorithms \cite{krittanawong2021integration}, and the accuracy of heart rate monitoring \cite{alugubelli2022wearable}.
-Several studies specifically analyzed the use of AI and wearables for detecting CVDs and other conditions \cite{neri2023electrocardiogram, moshawrab2023smart, lee2022artificial}, highlighting the potential for early diagnosis while discussing associated software and hardware challenges.
-Other works have implemented and optimized ML solutions for specific cardiovascular use-cases, focusing on performance and efficiency.
-Several studies explored optimization for general-purpose hardware.
-Ribeiro et al. \cite{ribeiro2022ecg} analyzed the latency and energy efficiency of a quantized CNN for continuous ECG monitoring on mobile and low-power CPUs (ARM Cortex-A55 and A53).
-Beyond software optimization, researchers have investigated specialized hardware acceleration and custom designs.
-Ran et al. \cite{ran2022homecare} employed pruning and quantization to accelerate CNN inference on an FPGA platform, validating their approach with real-time analysis.
+Several studies analyzed the use of AI and wearables for detecting CVDs and other conditions \cite{neri2023electrocardiogram, moshawrab2023smart, lee2022artificial}, highlighting the potential for early diagnosis while discussing associated software and hardware challenges.

+Other works have implemented and optimized ML solutions for specific cardiovascular use-cases.
+Ribeiro et al. \cite{ribeiro2022ecg} analyzed the latency and energy efficiency of a quantized CNN for continuous ECG monitoring on mobile and energy-efficient CPUs (ARM Cortex-A55 and A53).
+Ran et al. \cite{ran2022homecare} employed pruning and quantization to accelerate CNN inference on an FPGA, validating their approach with real-time analysis.
 Lu et al. \cite{lu2021efficient} designed a custom hardware architecture featuring a fully pipelined processing unit array for high efficiency.
-They evaluated both performance and hardware resource efficiency.
-Furthermore, Hsieh et al. \cite{hsieh2024ultra} explored ultra-low power solutions, proposing an analog implementation suitable for battery-less sensor nodes and analyzing aspects such as power consumption.
-In contrast, systems like that proposed by Jin et al. \cite{jin2009predicting, jin2009hearttogo} rely on transmitting wearable data to a smartphone for classification, incorporating clinical data for better adaptivity.
-Our work differs from the aforementioned related works by one or both of the following aspects: (1) we utilize two sensor modalities, namely ECG and PCG, for improving classification accuracy, (2) we achieve very low energy consumption on a microcontroller and prove this by measurement.
+Hsieh et al. \cite{hsieh2024ultra} explored ultra-low power solutions, proposing an analog implementation suitable for battery-less sensor nodes.
+In contrast, systems such as the one proposed by Jin et al. \cite{jin2009predicting, jin2009hearttogo} rely on transmitting wearable data to a smartphone for classification.

+Our work differs from these contributions in two respects.
+First, we jointly process synchronized ECG and PCG signals.
+Second, we directly measure the energy consumption of both on-device inference and BLE communication using representative evaluation platforms.